sst/sst/www/docs/snippets/Api.md

 ### Adding JWT authorization

 [JWT](https://jwt.io/introduction) allows authorized users to access your API.
-Note that, this is a different authorization method when compared to using `iam` and the [`Auth`](Auth.md) construct, which allows you to secure other AWS resources as well.
+Note that, this is a different authorization method when compared to using `iam`, which allows you to secure other AWS resources as well.

 ```js
 new Api(this, "Api", {